-PHP Security and Best Practices (Security & Scalability)
+PHP Security & Best Practices (Security & Performance)

-PHP has been a widely used language for developing web application for decades now.
+PHP has been a widely used language for developing web applications for decades now.
 Which is why it is important to adhere to best programming practices for PHP.
-Learn about recommended PHP security and PHP practices for scalability.
+Learn about recommended PHP practices for security and scalability.

-PHP Security & Best Practices for Scalable PHP Applications
+PHP Security & Best Practices for PHP Applications

-Like in many other programming languages, PHP best practices are guidelines for writing clean, secure, and maintainable code.
-They help developers maximize PHP security, prevent vulnerabilities, improve performance, and build scalable applications.
-Let's discuss some recommended practices that are essential as a standard and reducing the PHP vulnerabilities in any web application.
+Like in many other programming languages, PHP best practices are guidelines for writing clean, secure and maintainable code.
+These practices maximize PHP security, prevent vulnerabilities, improve performance and build scalable applications.
+Let's discuss some recommended practices that are essential as a standard for reducing PHP vulnerabilities in any web application.

-With each new PHP version released comes the security fixes and new features, which is why it is one of the simplest ways to improve security by keeping PHP version up-to-date and always stay ahead with critical security updates.
+With each new PHP version released come security fixes and new features, which is why it is one of the simplest ways to improve security by keeping the PHP version up-to-date and always staying ahead with critical security updates.

 2: Follow PSR Coding Standards

-The PHP Framework Interop Group (PHP-FIG) publishes PHP Standard Recommendations abbreviated as PSRs.
+The PHP Framework Interop Group (PHP-FIG) publishes PHP Standard Recommendations, abbreviated as PSRs.
 These recommendations define standards for PHP coding style and interfaces that should be followed.
-Following are the important PSRs to follow:
+The following are the important PSRs to follow:

 - PSR-1: Standard for basic coding style.